Pablo-source/NHSE-Midlands-System-Improvement/README.md

 # RightCare_team
 R and Shiny projects related for RightCare team

-This repository will include two main ouptuts:
+This repository will include four main file content types:

 1. R scripts used by the Rightcare team to create reports in Markdown and Shiny
 2. Repository of commmon adhoc functions created by the team to use on a daily basics